Saudi-led coalition, Yemen deny Iran embassy hit in Sanaa

 "The coalition command confirmed that these (Iranian) allegations are false and void, stressing that it does not carry out any operations in the vicinity of the embassy or near it," a statement on the state Saudi news agency SPA said late on Thursday.

-It also urged diplomatic missions in Sanaa not to offer militias an opportunity "to use diplomatic missions' buildings in any military action."
+"The coalition command urged that all diplomatic missions in Sana'a should not provide an opportunity for militias to use diplomatic missions' buildings in any military action."

-Residents and witnesses in Sanaa had told Reuters there was no damage to the Iranian embassy building.
+Residents and witnesses in Sanaa had also told Reuters there was no damage to the embassy building.

 Yemen's foreign ministry also denied the embassy building had been targeted, according to the Saudi-allied, government-run state news agency, sabanew.net.